-Senior Representation Coordinator.
+Representation and Democracy Coordinator.

-The Senior Representation Coordinator oversees the Academic Representation system.
+The Representation and Democracy Coordinator oversees the Representation and Democracy Coordinator.
 They will be supporting the school reps with their campaigns.
 They also support Student Collectives and Executives which support each of the Vice Presidents, including the VP Education.
 They are responsible for delivery of elections and training.